tamminhdao/ExploreChicago/README.md

-# ExploreChicago
+# Explore Chicago
 ===============================

 ### Overview
-This is a single-page, responsive application, hosted on Github Pages at https://tamminhdao.github.io/ExploreChicago The app is built with jQuery.
+This is a single-page, responsive application, hosted on Github Pages at https://tamminhdao.github.io/ExploreChicago.
+The app is built with jQuery.
 The svg map on the menu is built with Raphael.js

 ### App functionalities